belgianmobileid/doc/_OIDC/confirmation.md

 If no user record is storing the <code>sub</code> claim value, then you should allow the user to associate his new or existing account to the <code>sub</code>.

-All these flows are depicted in the itsme® B2B portal.

 ### Benefit of <code>sub</code> claim

 The benefit of using a <code>sub</code> claim is that it will not change, not even if other user attributes (email, phone number, etc.) associated with that account are updated.